-The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
+The Fund aims to provide a high level of income in line with its risk profile in the long term, which is a period of five years or more.
 The Fund's risk profile is rated as 3 where 1 is a lower level of risk and 5 is a higher level of risk.
 Please see the Prospectus for an explanation of the HSBC risk levels.